mitchellaldridge/mitchell-portfolio/README.md

 This project was done as a final project in my masters level machine learning course to predict customer reviews for an ecommerce website.

 * The analysis is done in R using libraries such as Tidyverse and Caret
-* Showcases EDA and Data Cleaning
+* Performed EDA and Data cleaning to prepare the data set for model training
 * Uses Double Cross Validation to select the best honest prediction of the best model between Linear Regression and Random Forest
 * Includes variable importance visualizations
 * Includes a final report detailing every part of the machine learning process